Mykol71/ostools-1.17/README.md

 2. Run: sudo updateos rh7 osupgrade

 ** Note: Only 1 kernel named NIC (ethX) allowed.
 ** Process will take a bit of time.
-An hour or more.
+2 hours or more.

 RH8-RH9 Steps -
 ---------------